willstMSFT/microsoft-365-docs/copilot/scheduled-prompts.md

 Users can schedule up to 10 prompts to run at specific times, with responses delivered to the right rail of their Bizchat experience.
 These prompts can be set to run on a recurring basis, ensuring users receive necessary information aligned with their workflow.
 Responses from scheduled prompts are bolded and have a recurring icon to help users identify them easily.

-To learn more about Scheduled prompts for your users, see [support article link].
+To learn more about prompts for your users, see [Learn about Copilot prompts](https://support.microsoft.com/topic/learn-about-copilot-prompts-f6c3b467-f07c-4db1-ae54-ffac96184dd5).

 ## Opt in or out of preview